sauradip007/notes/README.md

 ## Questions

-If you have questions regarding contributing, using the project, or any related topic, you can reach us at our [Discord Server](http://chat.nhcarrigan.com) where we would be happy to help!
+If you have questions regarding contributing, using the project, or any related topic, you can reach us at our [Chat Server](http://chat.nhcarrigan.com) where we would be happy to help!

 ## Contributors ✨